 - Deterioration in Handwriting

 Not every patient has all of these symptoms, and there are other symptoms not listed here.

-Although patients with PANDAS/PANS usually have a good outcome after treatment, the main problem is getting the diagnosis in the first place.
+Although patients with PANS/PANDAS usually have a good outcome after treatment, the main problem is getting the diagnosis in the first place.
 For me, it took eight years and fifteen doctors, and it was my parents who first hypothesized I had the disorder—not a doctor.
-Sadly, this is pretty typical, because PANDAS was only discovered in the 1990’s and is considered a rare and controversial disorder.
+Sadly, this is pretty typical, because PANDAS was only discovered in the 1990’s and is wrongly considered a rare and controversial disorder by many uninformed doctors.

 If you suspect that you or someone you know might have PANDAS or PANS please consult a PANDAS expert.
-For more information about PANDAS, please check out the resources below:
+For more information about this disease, please check out the resources below: